Best Primary Care EMR Software Buyer's Guide 2025

 Patient Portal

 There are many benefits to a patient portal EMR system.
-They remove the need for paperwork and manual fetching of data, and they offer a direct portal for patients to view their medical records.
-By allowing easy access to their records, patient portals also encourage patients to be more involved in their healthcare, which also enables easier diagnosis for medical practitioners.
+They eliminate the need for paperwork and manual data retrieval, and they provide a direct portal for patients to view their medical records.
+By allowing easy access to their records, patient portals also encourage patients to be more involved in their healthcare, which enables medical practitioners to make easier diagnoses.

 Artificial Intelligence (AI)